abdalla12002/Ahmed/README.md

 # Ahmed
 I am working as a freelancer .NET developer
-I have been involved in the development of more than 20 projects SUMMARY OF QUALIFICATIONS
+I have been involved in the development of more than 20 projects of different scales

+SUMMARY OF QUALIFICATIONS

- Developing solutions using Microsoft .NET technology using the following:
+ Developing solutions using Microsoft .NET technology using the following:
 - VB.Net and C#
 - ASP.Net
 - ADO.Net